-In 2015 we invested £6m in a Maths Hub and a new home for the internationally renowned Materials and Engineering Research Institute.
+- Hertha Ayrton Building: A £6m investment in a new maths hub and a new home for the internationally renowned Materials and Engineering Research Institute.

-In 2016, we opened our landmark £30m building on Charles Street in the city centre, featuring specialist facilities for our Sheffield Institute of Education.
+- Charles Street Building: A landmark £30m building in the city centre, featuring specialist facilities for our Sheffield Institute of Education.

-We also opened a new £9m home for Sheffield Institute of Arts in 2016 in one of the city centre’s most iconic buildings, the former Head Post Office.
+- Old Post Office: A £9m home for art and design in one of the city centre’s most iconic buildings, the former Head Post Office.

-Future developments include a new £14m Advanced Wellbeing Research Centre, which is set to become the most advanced research and development centre for physical activity in the world.
+- Advanced Wellbeing Research Centre: A £14m investment to create the most advanced research and development centre for physical activity in the world.